Bund Sightseeing Tunnel

-The Bund Sightseeing Tunnel is a tunnel connecting the Shanghai Bund and Pudong in Shanghai, China.
+The Bund Sightseeing Tunnel is a tunnel connecting the Shanghai Bund and Pudong in Shanghai, China, which houses a cable-hauled passenger rail line.

 Overview

-The line has a total length of 646.7 meters, with two stations and 14 cars (as of 2010).
+The rail line has a total length of 646.7 meters, with a station at each end.
+As of 2010, there were 14 passenger cars.
 Construction started in 1998 and trial operation began in October 2000.
 The tunnel is a single-hole double-lane tunnel, passing through the upper part of the Metro Line 2 tunnel near the end of Puxi.
-Various flickering lighting effects are created inside the tunnel.

-The passenger-carrying system adopts an unmanned SK carriage (SK 6000 type) imported from France; the system is a fully automatic rail vehicle towed by a cable, and a turning platform is set at the terminal for the vehicle to turn around.
-There is an overhaul parking lot at Pudong Station.
+The passenger-carrying system consists of unmanned SK carriages (SK 6000 type) imported from France.
+The fully automatic vehicles are towed by a cable, and there is a turning platform at the terminus to allow the carriages to turn around.
+There is an overhaul parking area at Pudong Station.